Aviva is donating £1 million to support the response of the Red Cross Movement to the Ukraine crisis

 Supporting the British Red Cross coronavirus response

-Aviva and the Aviva Foundation 1 have committed an additional donation of £10 million to the Red Cross to enable them to accelerate their response, reaching more people – and quickly – to ensure those made most vulnerable by the outbreak can get the right support at the right time.
+Aviva and the Aviva Foundation 1 have committed an additional donation of £10 million to the Red Cross to enable them to accelerate their response, reaching more people – and quickly - to ensure those made most vulnerable by the outbreak can get the right support at the right time.
 This additional investment is one of the largest single corporate donations ever received by the British Red Cross.

 Working together to support those who need it most